py0xc3/Python3tools/README.md

 ``getRootUsers.py``:

 An ugly-scripted tool that identifies and lists all root-privileged accounts, and accounts that can potentially claim root-privileges under several circumstances.
 The tool considers /etc/passwd, /etc/shadow and /etc/group but not yet /etc/sudoers and /etc/sudoers.d/*.

+When an attacker obtained root-privileges, these files offer well opportunities to permanently establish root access, even if the initial attack vector was fixed.